davideliason/artkindness/README.md

 # Art Kindness
 ## August 2025
-### full-stack app or a local shelter to manage their donation inventory.
+### full-stack app of a local shelter to manage their donation inventory.

 This will be a full-stack app that uses cloud infrastructure to utilize data pipelines and services to work with data in a meaningful way, helping to bring art to a difficult world.